SnehaTri/animal-fun-facts/facts/elephant.md

 # Elephants

-- Elephants are the largest land animals on Earth African elephants are larger than their Asian counterparts.
+- Elephants are the largest land animals on Earth.
+  African elephants are larger than their Asian counterparts.

 - There are three species: the African savanna elephant,